MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics-365-assistant-app-teams.md

 Perform the following prerequisites before setting up and using the sales assistant application for your organization:

-- Enable preview feature and select **Microsoft Teams Integration Preview** as **Yes** in the Power Platform admin center .
+- Enable preview feature and select **Microsoft Teams Integration Preview** as **Yes** in the Power Platform admin center.
 To learn more, see [What are Preview features, and how do I enable them?](/power-platform/admin/what-are-preview-features-how-do-i-enable-them#how-do-i-enable-a-preview-feature)

 - Enable **Talking points**, **Who knows whom**, and **Assistant** for your organization to leverage the services to get full utilization of assistant app.
 To learn more, see [Install and configure premium Sales Insights features](intro-admin-guide-sales-insights.md#install-and-configure-premium-sales-insights-features).